AIR QUALITY MATTERS

 Diffusion tubes

 The data shown includes estimates where the source data is either missing or likely to be erroneous.
 The data shown is "raw" - it has not been "adjusted for bias".
-Assuming no bias, annual average concentrations have declined substantially since early 2020 - but at several locations, identified in the charts below, they continue to exceed the UK legal limit.
-That limit is four times greater than the World Health Organisation guideline (which is based on seveal more recent years of evidence and research).
-At almost all locations monitored, average concentrations during 2023 were at least three times greater than the WHO guideline.
+12-monthly average concentrations have declined substantially since early 2020.
+However, after adjusting for bias (by multiplying raw data by between 0.8 and 0.9), concentrations at a few locations approximate to the UK legal limit - as indicated on the charts below.
+That limit is four times greater than the World Health Organisation guideline (which is based on seveal more recent years of evidence and research). .
 The recent trend is - at most locations - slowly towards lower concentrations.
-From the air quality point of view, not a good place to work, visit or live - but perhaps better than in the central business districts of most other capital cities.

 For further information, please contact: